thoughtworks-jumpstart/jumpstart/javascript/asynchronous-javascript/callback-hell.md

 Some examples can be found on [this website](http://callbackhell.com/)

-### Use other Javascript features \(Promises, Async/Await\)
+### Use other JavaScript features \(Promises, Async/Await\)

-Because of the problems introduced by callbacks, Javascript has introduced other syntax to help you write asynchronous codes.
+Because of the problems introduced by callbacks, JavaScript has introduced other syntax to help you write asynchronous codes.
 We will cover two of them in the next sections:

 * promise
 * async/await